Sleep Training 101

 Post contains affiliate links.
 See our disclosure.

-Let me preface by saying naps were by far the hardest thing I have dealt with as a parent!
-Just like we teach our children how to ride a bike, read, even eat, we must also teach them how to sleep.
+Let me preface by saying naps were by far the hardest thing I've dealt with as a parent!
+Just like we teach our children how to ride a bike, read, or even eat, we must also teach them how to sleep.
 I believe night sleep will fall into place once you have a routine, but naps just never came easy for my little chica.
-There are a lot of sleep masters (AKA: docs who have studied babies and sleep) out there, and they have some amazing answers.
+There are a lot of sleep masters (AKA: doctors who have studied babies and sleep) out there, and they have some amazing answers.
 The two books I used to help get me started on sleep training were:

-When do I start my training, Master?
+When do I start my training?

-I have heard/read/researched/asked around and the answer can range from 3-6 months.
-Anything after 6 months is going to be a hellava lot harder.
-I started at 3 months exactly!
 Looking back, I would have waited a little longer.
 I really think I jumped the gun on this one, and I think all the hard work I did was for nothing.
 I think 3.5 or 4 months is a good time to start.

-My little chick didn’t master the naps until 5 months!
-She was just very inconsistent.
-Some days she would give me a 2 hour nap, other days she would give me 45 minutes, and then wake up.
 The bottom line is this: 45 minutes is NOT a good nap.
-Its just not.
-Baby should be taking at least an hour nap each time they are put down.
-In the beginning, this is hard, because little babies can only take 30-40 minute naps and then they wake up.
-Before 3 months your little one is not really capable of falling back to sleep on their own, so you can’t expect them to do so.
+It's just not.
+Baby should be taking at least an hour-long nap each time they're put down.
+In the beginning, this is hard because little babies can only take 30-40 minute naps before they wake up.
+Before 3 months, your little one isn't really capable of falling back to sleep on their own, so you can't expect them to do so.

 My Guy, Mr. Ferber